localForage/localForage/README.md

 _really_ obscure (Apple Newton), I'm going to say "no".
 If it's for a new browser technology or a platform-specific driver like Chrome Web Apps or Firefox OS, then "yes" is probably the answer.

-### Will you add (or accept) support for storage in X framework?

-**Yes**.
-If you have an adapter for EmberJS, Angular, whatever, please add it, along with tests, and submit a pull request.
-The more frameworks this library can support, the better.

 ### Will you add support for node.js?